 If you have young kids enrolled in a wide variety of sports, clubs, or lessons, Wellington Village may not be the right fit for you.
 Yes, there are tons of parks, but you won’t be particularly close to big rec centres like you would in Kanata or Orleans.
 That can mean a lot of back and forth.

 The bridges in the area that connect Island park drive (then named Ottawa Improvement Commission Driveway) to the islands in the Ottawa river between Ontario and Quebec make for tons of accessibility.
 Residents in Wellington’s communities enjoy the ottawa shore as well as the tree lined streets while still being so nearby the city.
 North, south, east, or west- all of Wellington offers a story and its residents are a welcoming bunch.

 I always recommend taking things like this into account, as that can have a big impact on how happy you’ll be in your home.

-Wellington West, as you’ve read, has plenty going on – but is it the right choice for you?
+Wellington Village, as you’ve read, has plenty going on – but is it the right choice for you?